AUTOMCAS/learning_journey/Weekly_Goals/Week1.md

 &nbsp;

-### Goal 3: Test learning strategies against reality
+### Goal 3: Test learning strategies against reality.
 ##### PLAN
 - Continue with strategies that have worked in the pre-course and reflect on effectiveness.
 ##### EVIDENCE